 - As Technology and Learning Center Manager for Tulsa Technology Center, created a virtual high school that offered online courses for area high school students.
 As Math Specialist for Tulsa Technology Center, was nominated for district Teacher of the Year and highlighted in Apple Computer magazine for using technology in the Math Lab.

-Debbie Long - Second Congressional District
+Phyllis Shepherd - Second Congressional District

 Mathew Hamrick - Third Congressional District

 - Received B.A. in Political Science from the University of Central Oklahoma; completing graduate studies in Public Administration.

 - Chairs the Oklahoma State Virtual Charter School Board.